 The physical effects of drug or alcohol addiction are easy to notice.
 For example, people with an addiction may lose a significant amount of weight quickly or suddenly begin losing their teeth.
-These signs are clear to everybody, and loved ones may express concern about the addiction.
+These signs are clear to everyone around them, and loved ones may express concern about the addiction.

 The mental effects of addiction, however, are more challenging to identify.
-At Baltimore Detox Center, our team believes that treating mental health is an essential aspect of effective addiction treatment.
-If you or someone you care about is battling a drug or alcohol addiction, we provide a wide array of addiction treatment therapies because therapeutic approaches that may work for some may not work for others.
+At Baltimore Detox Center, our team believes that treating mental health is essential for effective addiction treatment.
+We provide a wide array of addiction treatment therapies because therapeutic approaches that may work for some may not work for others.
 One of the addiction treatment therapies that we recommend is meditation therapy.

 Meditation Therapy Overview